roesel/elliptec/README.md

 ThorLabs Elliptec devices offer a neat way to quickly set up automated workflows in optical systems.
 This project aims to provide a simple and quick way to control them directly from Python.
 It uses the [pyserial](https://github.com/pyserial/pyserial) library and is inspired by the [TL-rotation-control](https://github.com/cdbaird/TL-rotation-control) project by [Chris Baird](https://github.com/cdbaird).

-DISCLAIMER: **This library is still under active development.
+**This library is still under active development.
 Serious bugs are present and breaking changes will be introduced.**

-## What works and what doesn't
+## List of supported devices
 Currently (somewhat) supported devices:
 * Rotation Mount (ELL14) - [Thorlabs product page](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=12829) - typically used for polarization state generators
 * Dual-Position Slider (ELL6) - [Thorlabs product page](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=9464) - typically used as a shutter
 * Four-Position Slider (ELL9) - [Thorlabs product page](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=9464) - typically used as a filter wheel

+As of right now, I do not have access to any other devices from the Elliptec family.
+If you are interested in controlling a device that is not on this list, feel free to reach out to me.

+## What works and what doesn't
 What works:
 * basic movement
 * getting information about the device